Imran4424/iOS-InterviewQuestions/Swift.md

 - **Limiting Concurrent Work**: Restrict the number of active high-resource tasks, such as limiting the number of simultaneous network downloads to 2 or 3 at a time to avoid overloading the system.
 - **Protecting Shared Resources**: Prevent race conditions by ensuring only a specific number of threads (often just one) can access or modify a critical resource, like a shared database or file, at the same time.
-- **Converting Asynchronous Calls to Synchronous**: In specific background contexts, you can use a semaphore to block a thread until an asynchronous callback completes, forcing the execution to wait for a result.
+- **Converting Asynchronous Calls to Synchronous**: In specific background contexts, we can use a semaphore to block a thread until an asynchronous callback completes, forcing the execution to wait for a result.

 #### Important Precautions